 Business owners who don’t take the time to prepare for holiday shoppers may find themselves at a disadvantage during the final quarter of the year.
-Here are several ways you can step up your marketing campaign this season for more sales, engagement and leads.
+Here are several ways you can step up your marketing campaign this season for more leads, engagement and sales.

 1. Offer special discounts to your customers.

-Remember, retaining customers is often more profitable than finding a new one, as customer acquisition becomes tricker each year.
-During the coronavirus pandemic, consumers are less willing to risk their hard-earned cash on something they don’t know, so start with the people who already use and love your brand.
+Remember, retaining customers is often more profitable than finding new ones, as customer acquisition becomes tricker each year.
+During the coronavirus pandemic, consumers are less willing to risk their hard-earned cash on something they don’t know, so start with those who already use and love your brand.

 2. Optimize for mobile devices.

-In July 2019, there were 3.7 billion mobile users.
-In other words, over half of the population owns a cell phone, and many of those people shop online during the holiday season.
+As of October 2021, according to research by GSMA Intelligence, there are 5.29 billion mobile phone users worldwide.
+In other words, over half of the world’s population owns a cell phone, and many of those people shop online during the holiday season.
 The key to creating an effective mobile design for your users this year is simplicity.
 When someone lands on your website, they should know within seconds who you are, how you can help and why they should care.
 If necessary, you should also quickly explain how your business is maintaining safety measures during COVID-19.

 Mobile design goes far beyond the initial appearance of your business; it also includes how your site functions.
-For example, mobile users are notorious for abandoning their shopping cart if they have to fill out multiple pages to complete their order.
+For example, mobile users are notorious for abandoning their shopping carts if they have to fill out multiple pages to complete their orders.

-One way to optimize for mobile is to try and create a simplified checkout page that allows users to browse your store, pick what they want and complete their purchase with minimal effort.
+One way to optimize for mobile is to create a simplified checkout page that allows users to make a purchase with minimal effort.

 3. Plan your content in advance.

-One of the biggest problems business owners face during the holiday season is they don't have enough content ready.
+One of the biggest problems business owners face during the holiday season is not having enough content ready.
 If you’re falling behind this year, don’t worry.
 You can still create all of your email newsletters, promotions and blog content in the first few weeks of the holiday season.
 But the sooner your content is ready, the better.

 The advantage of planning your content is you’ll have more time to build rapport and engage with your audience through your email and social media marketing campaigns.
 It’s not easy to build trust and close a sale in just a few days, but by providing meaningful insight and content early, you’re setting the stage for more sales this holiday season.

-Create a staggered schedule where you're sending out emails, uploading new blog posts and updating your business social media pages regularly.
+Create a staggered schedule where you send out emails, upload new blog posts and regularly update your business’s social media pages.

 4. Host an online contest.

-Online contests are one of the best ways to grow your business all year long, but it's particularly useful during the holiday months.
+Online contests are one of the best ways to grow your business all year long, but they’re particularly useful during the holiday months.
 We know that a majority of the population has at least one social media account.
-Additionally, we understand that people are more likely to interact with a new brand if there is no financial risk involved.
+Additionally, we understand that people are more likely to interact with a new brand if no financial risk is involved.

-In other words, someone that followed your brand on social media, but never made a purchase from your online site is more likely to become a paying customer after participating in your contest.
+In other words, someone that followed your brand on social media but never made a purchase from your online store is more likely to become a paying customer after participating in your contest.
 Contest prizes can vary depending on your marketing goals.
-For instance, you can allow your followers to enter your giveaway by sharing your page with friends, liking one of your posts, or by subscribing to your email marketing list.
+For instance, you can allow your followers to enter your giveaway by sharing your page with friends, liking one of your posts or subscribing to your email marketing list.

-Business owners that want to grow their email list should offer a prize that is relevant for their target audience.
-Someone with a gardening e-commerce storefront may offer their latest toolset as a potential prize in exchange for subscribing.
+Business owners who want to grow their email list should offer a prize that is relevant to their target audience.
+Someone with a gardening e-commerce storefront may offer their latest tool set as a potential prize in exchange for subscribing.
 If your goal is to get more social media followers through shares and likes, use a prize that is both simple and useful, like a $25 Amazon gift card.

 5. Segment your email marketing lead list.

-Email marketing has the best return on investment of any form of online marketing.
-HubSpot reports that the average ROI for email marketing is $38 for every dollar spent.
-You are going to want to prepare for the holidays by breaking down your lead list based on onsite behavior, analytics and expressed interests at the time the consumer signed up.
+Email marketing has the best return on investment (ROI) of any form of online marketing.
+HubSpot reports that the average ROI for email marketing is $36 for every dollar spent.
+You’ll want to prepare for the holidays by segmenting your leads based on analytics, their behavior on your website, and the interests they expressed when they signed up for your emails.

 The goal is to deliver content that the subscriber finds relatable.
-Personalization has a huge impact on consumer behavior and can result in additional sales.
-If someone sees you only sent them the content they asked for, they are far more likely to visit your website in the future.
+Personalization has a considerable impact on consumer behavior and can result in additional sales.
+If someone sees you sent them just the content they asked for, they are far more likely to visit your website in the future.

 Segmenting your lead list is one of the best ways to improve your sales and click-through rate this holiday season.
-Email lists that are segmented tend to see a 100% increase over non-segmented lists.
+According to Mailchimp, segmented email lists tend to see a 100% increase in clicks over non-segmented lists.

 6. Review your data analytics.

 Did you run out of a product last year and lose out on sales?
-If that item is still popular, or you plan to put it on sale, consider stocking up now, so you don’t run out mid-Black Friday when spending typically hits an all-time high.
+If that item is still popular, or you plan to put it on sale, consider stocking up now so you don’t run out during Black Friday when spending typically hits an all-time high.

 New Year’s Day will be here before we know it.
 There’s no better time than now to start getting ready for the massive influx of new customers that will be ready to spend this holiday season.
-Winter sales are expected to rise this year, so business owners that plan to reach their target audience need to act if they want to increase their profits.
+Winter sales are expected to rise this year, so business owners who plan to reach their target audience need to act now to increase their profits.
 The sooner you start developing your marketing strategy, the better.
 Start using these tips today to grow your audience, personalize experiences and ultimately close sales.

-The COVID-19 pandemic impacted millions of entrepreneurs nationwide, prompting many to closer their doors and reducing business for many others besides the lucky few.
-While the holiday season is always critical to businesses, the 2020 holiday season is an opportunity to end an otherwise difficult and tense year on a high note.
+The COVID-19 pandemic impacted millions of entrepreneurs nationwide, forcing almost all to change how their business operates and some to close for good.
+While the holiday season is always critical to businesses, the 2021 holiday season is an opportunity to end an otherwise tense and challenging year on a high note.

-By taking advantage of the holiday rush – offering discounts, expanding ecommerce presences and investing in holiday marketing – your business can maximize its sales before the end of the year and enter 2021 with some momentum.
-It might be just the thing to help overcome the challenges associated with the COVID-19 pandemic, quarantine and subsequent economic impact.
+By taking advantage of the holiday rush – offering discounts, expanding e-commerce presences and investing in holiday marketing – your business can maximize its sales before the end of the year and enter 2022 with some momentum.
+It might be just the thing to help overcome the economic challenges associated with the COVID-19 pandemic.